Coronavirus Hits German Hotel Industry Hard: More Than Every-3-Guests Stay Away

 About Fairmas

-Fairmas GmbH is a software development company offering financial planning, management reporting and controlling solutions specifically for the hospitality industry.
-Fairmas also offers data management for hotel owners and investors.
-It is headquartered in Berlin, with offices in Germany, Spain, and Canada.
-Since the company's foundation in 2003, their focus has been on the development of innovative, tailor-made hotel software.
-With their continuous growth and steady expansion of their product range, more than 5,000 hotels worldwide are satisfied with Fairmas' hospitality financial BI solutions (www.fairmas.com).
+Fairmas is a software development company, with a global presence, offering financial planning, management reporting and controlling solutions including data management for hotel assets to hotels.
+Since our foundation in 2003, our focus has been on the development of innovative, tailor-made hotel software.
+With our continuous growth and steady expansion of our product range, more than 5,500+ hotels worldwide are satisfied with Fairmas solutions. (www.fairmas.com).

 Christina Niessen